-(1) A change in the uses permitted or the density of overall development.

-- (1)(2) An increase of ten (10) percent or more in the floor area approved by the town council, whether such addition is proposed at one (1) time or over an extended period of time. - (2)(3) An increase of ten (10) percent or more in the number of parking spaces approved by the town council, unless ten (10) or fewer parking spaces are proposed, whether such addition is proposed at one (1) time or over an extended period of time.

-- (3)(4) A change in location that decreases the width of a landscape buffer below the minimum applicable buffer width standard. - (4)(5) Substantial changes in pedestrian and bicycle or vehicular access approved by the town council. - (5)(6) A change in a condition of town council approval.
+- (1) A change in the uses permitted or the density of overall development. - (1)(2) An increase of ten (10) percent or more in the floor area approved by the town council, unless the proposed addition is two thousand, five hundred (2,500) square feet or less, whether such addition is proposed at one (1) time or over an extended period of time. - (2)(3) An increase of ten (10) percent or more in the number of parking spaces approved by the town council, unless ten (10) or fewer parking spaces are proposed, whether such addition is proposed at one (1) time or over an extended period of time. - (3)(4) A change in location that decreases the width of a landscape buffer below the minimum applicable buffer width standard. - (4)(5) Substantial changes in pedestrian and bicycle or vehicular access approved by the town council. - (5)(6) A change in a condition of town council approval.

-Section 48 - Article 4 - Procedures.
+Section 65 - Article 4 -Procedures.
 Section 4.5 c) is hereby deleted as follows: